Skip to content

 The returned entries are stored in the collection and can be queried using the getCollection() and getEntry() functions.

-For more control over the loading process, you can use the Loader API to create a loader object.
+For more control over the loading process, you can use the Content Loader API to create a loader object.
 For example, with access to the load method directly, you can create a loader that allows entries to be updated incrementally or clears the store only when necessary.

 Similar to creating an Astro integration or Vite plugin, you can distribute your loader as an NPM package that others can use in their projects.